 Lower Blood Pressure Associated With Smoke-Free Policies

 Smoke-free policies have been associated with lower systolic (top number) blood pressure readings among non-smokers, according to new research in the Journal of the American Heart Association.
-Stephanie Mayne, PhD, lead author of the study and researcher at PolicyLab and the Center for Pediatric Clinical Effectiveness at CHOP, linked data from the Coronary Artery Risk Development in Young Adults (CARDIA) study to governmental (state, county, local) smoke-free policies.
+Stephanie Mayne, PhD, lead author of the study and researcher at PolicyLab and Clinical Futures at CHOP, linked data from the Coronary Artery Risk Development in Young Adults (CARDIA) study to governmental (state, county, local) smoke-free policies.
 “We found that non-smoking adults in the study who lived in areas with smoke-free laws in restaurants, bars, or workplaces had lower systolic blood pressure by the end of the follow-up period compared to those who lived in areas without smoke-free laws,” the study authors reported.

 This study suggests that the reductions in systolic blood pressure in non-smokers due to smoke-free policies could have a meaningful effect on “population-level risk” associated with cardiovascular disease.
 For more information see the AHA press release.

 CHOP Doc Receives ‘Be My Sugar’ Award for Medical Excellence